Vaishnav-Sabari-Girish/arduino-cli-interactive/README.md

 - [ ] Basic Examples of beginner codes like Blink , print to serial monitor etc. (Expected in future releases).
 - [x] Serial Monitor.
 (Expected in V1.0.3 or V1.0.4).
 - [ ] TL;DR to make it easier to use `aci` (Expected in future releases)
-- [ ] Create a release fo Nushell and Fish (Expected in the future)
+- [ ] Create a release for Nushell and Fish (Expected in the future)
-- [x] No need to install the dependacies seperately. `aci` does it for you.
+- [x] No need to install the dependencies separately. `aci` does it for you.

 ---